 - Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 The bustle never stops in Hong Kong’s densely populated centre.
 The former British colony has one of the world's most successful economies and is known for being one of Asia's fiscal tigers, perched near the top of global economic rankings.
-At the same time, however, only a fraction of the Fragrant Harbour is developed, which allows expats who yearn for nature amidst the asphalt to escape and enjoy their natural surroundings.
+At the same time, only a fraction of the Fragrant Harbour is developed, which allows expats who yearn for nature amid the asphalt to escape and enjoy their natural surroundings.

 However, while ostentatious luxury and a devotion to quality are still part of its richly woven fabric, Hong Kong doesn't necessarily offer the same lucrative employment packages it used to.
 As the cost of living continues to climb, vast wealth is becoming less attainable for anyone other than the most senior employees.
 High living costs and limited prospects are also proving a deterrent for expats who don’t already have employment secured in the city.

 Accommodation, in particular, is characterised by sky-high price tags for disproportionately small spaces.
-Expats should attempt to negotiate a housing allowance, or at least carefully consider the cost of renting in Hong Kong before signing a contract.
+Expats should attempt to negotiate a housing allowance or at least carefully consider the cost of renting in Hong Kong before signing a contract.

 Expats will also have to face other challenges in Hong Kong.
-Over 7 million people are packed into the archipelago, and the preciousness of elbow room becomes fully appreciated as members of the population frenetically whizz past.
+Over 7 million people are packed into the archipelago, and the luxury of elbow room becomes fully appreciated as members of the population frenetically whizz past.
 Air pollution has also unceremoniously drifted down from the factories of southern China and has come to settle over and around the city's upward-reaching skyline.
 As overwhelming and unattractive as this may be to some, however, fresh air and open spaces can always be found outside the expat-friendly central area.